No Record Found

 Provides general advice about a financial product that is not personal.

 Sets out the essential features of an insurance policy as well as other information about the policy.
 PDSs are required to be prepared by the product issuer, i.e. the insurer, or by a person authorised by the product issuer to prepare the PDS on the product issuer’s behalf.

-White Insurance Brokers is a member of the Insurance Brokers Network Australia Limited and subscribes to the General Insurance Brokers Code of Practice and the Financial Ombudsman Service, Member No 14236.
+White Insurance Brokers is a member of the National Insurance Brokers Association (NIBA) and subscribes to the General Insurance Brokers Code of Practice and the Australian Financial Complaints Authority (AFCA), Member No 14236.